adowlin/project-1-dungeons-dragons/README.md

 ## User Experience (UX)

 With varying degrees of lockdowns due to the Coronavirus pandemic, it can be hard to make new friends, or keep in touch with existing friends.
-One could easily find themselves feeling isolated, even with the prevelance of social media.
+One could easily find themselves feeling isolated, even with the prevalence of social media.

-This online community will advance the user's goals by providing them with an opportunity to connect with other gamers in a fun, safe environment, and by allowing them to easily learn the basics of the "Dungeons and Dragons" game.
-It will also advance the site owners goals of growing their community, and spreading knowledge of and enthusiasm for the "Dungeons and Dragons" game.
+This online community will advance the user's goals by providing them with an opportunity to connect with other gamers in a fun, safe environment, and by allowing them to easily learn the basics of the "Dungeons & Dragons" game.
+It will also advance the site owners goals of growing their community, and spreading knowledge of and enthusiasm for the "Dungeons & Dragons" game.

 ### User Stories